Obarun/66/doc/66-reconfigure.md

 ## Options

-- **-h**: prints this help.
+- **-h, --help**: prints this help.

-- **-P**: Do not handle service dependencies.
+- **-P, --no-propagate**: Do not handle service dependencies.
 In such cases, the *reconfigure* command will not attempt to stop/start the services that are dependent on the service, regardless of their current state and only apply the parse process.

 ## Usage examples